Buddhism and Christianity: Rejection of convergence

 In 1989 the Catholic Church, through the Congregation for the Doctrine of the Faith, rejected attempts at mixing some aspects of Christian and Buddhist practices, in a letter titled "Letter to the Bishops of the Catholic Church on some aspects of Christian meditation", generally known as the Aspects of Christian meditation letter.

 The document issues warnings on differences and potential incompatibilities between Christian meditation and the styles of meditation used in eastern religions such as Buddhism.
 Referring to some elements of Buddhism as "negative theology" the document states:

 Still others do not hesitate to place that absolute without image or concepts, which is proper to Buddhist theory, on the same level as the majesty of God revealed in Christ, which towers above finite reality.
 To this end, they make use of a "negative theology", which ... denies that the things of this world can offer traces of the infinity of God.

 Similar warnings were issued in 2003 in A Christian reflection on the New Age which also referred to Buddhism.
 The Southern Baptist Convention expressed agreement with those views.

+Buddhist views of Christianity

+Buddhist views on Christianity vary.
+Regarding Jesus, in Theravāda Buddhism, there is a spectrum of views ranging from the demonization of Jesus to recognition or even admiration of him.
+The colonial experiences of Christianity inform the perspectives that demonize Jesus.
+This view spread through the Carpenter-Heretic folktale, the nineteenth century Buddhist-Christian debates, and the writings of the Buddhist reformer Anagarika Dharmapala and the scholar Gunapala Dharmasiri.
+On the other end of the spectrum, some Theravāda Buddhists regard Jesus as an ethical teacher, spiritual master, or even a Buddha himself.
+Lily de Silva, the Thai reformer Ajahn Buddhadasa, and the German-born nun Ayya Khema have promoted these views.